Blistex has a wide range of products, but their medicated lip balm is probably the most popular.

 Ingredients in Blistex

-Beeswax comes from bees as you’d expect.
+- Beeswax – Beeswax comes from bees as you’d expect.
+Since it’s an animal product, it’s not vegan-friendly.

 Some vegans have less of an issue with animal products from insects, but the more you read about bees, they’re quite exploited, which is why most don’t consider beeswax and honey to be vegan.

-So it’s pretty clear that Blistex lip balm is not considered vegan, just from a brief snapshot of the ingredients.
+It’s pretty clear that Blistex lip balm is not considered vegan, just from a brief snapshot of the ingredients.
 You’ll find similar issues in other popular lip balms like Carmex, which isn’t vegan because it also has beeswax and lanolin.

 Blistex Lip Balm Alternatives